weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

 This rule refines original one to allow, for example, to deprecate stable api versions in favour of beta api versions but do not remove until a stable or long term supported api version exists.

+It is also to refine that any removal of apis should comply with the definition of a **Recent Version** that indicates that three versions: recent and two previous should be supported at any time.
+This has the exception to new components where there are less than three versions in total.

 **Rule #4a: API lifetime is determined by the API stability level**

 **Rule #4b: The "preferred" API version and the "storage version" for a given group may not advance